Breakfast cereal: South Africa

 Pap is a porridge used in a variety of meals eaten throughout the day.
 In the Afrikaans culture of descendants of Dutch farmers and French Huguenots, it is usually sprinkled with sugar and then eaten with milk; it can be made to a very stiff consistency so that it forms—what could be described as—a softish lumpy crumble (called krummel-pap) or a more creamy porridge consistency (called slap-pap).
 It is generally made from maize ("mielie") meal and is sold under various brand names.
 Taystee Wheat is made into a creamy wheat-based porridge.
 Porridge brands unique to South Africa include Jungle Oats and Bokomo Maltabella (made from malted sorghum).
 In other parts of Africa it is known as ugali, bota, and banku or "makkau".

 United Kingdom

 Scotland is famous for its consumption of oats.
 In Northern Ireland, the company White's has been milling oats in Tandragee since 1841.
 England has incorporated porridge in their culture for centuries.
 Many of the different types of porridge were made specially for the royal family including a type of porridge called "pea porridge".
 This specific dish was made for King Richard II.

 Research

 Consumption of breakfast cereal is under preliminary research for the potential to improve nutrition and affect chronic diseases.

 Regular breakfast cereal consumption is associated with less risk of being overweight or obese and high-fiber breakfast cereals are associated with a lower risk of diabetes.
+Fortified breakfast cereals with iron can be an effective option to reduce risk of anemia in children.